melsomino/uni/README.md

 ## Comments

-You can comment rest of line with "#":
+You can comment a rest of line with "#":

 	listen port=80 # HTTP
-		rewrite /payments "/payment_service?query_all=true" # Payments Services
+		rewrite /payments '/payment_service?query_all=true' # Payments Services

-To comment whole line just start with "#":
+To comment whole line just start it with "#":

 	listen port=80